pelayoarbues/quartz/content/notes/DRI.md

 - concept
 ---

->[!concept]
->DRI (Directly Responsible Individual) is the term used to indicate the person who holds ultimate responsibility for ensuring a project or task is completed.
+> DRI (Directly Responsible Individual) is the term used to indicate the person who holds ultimate responsibility for ensuring a project or task is completed.

-The DRI concept aims to address issues related to ambiguity and [[deferred responsibility]].
+The DRI concept aims to address issues related to ambiguity and [Deferred Responsability](notes/Deferred%20Responsability.md).
 In situations where a group of people are deciding what needs to be done, whether through a meeting or email exchange, the larger the group size, the more likely it is for individuals to dodge ownership.
 This issue can be resolved by designating a DRI.

 The role of a DRI becomes particularly crucial in the context of cross-functional teams and when initiating new projects.
 As shared by former employees, DRIs played significant roles at Apple: